Gwali-1/Swytch/Documentation/Swytch-Docs/docs/ActorPool.md

 ```

-The LoggingActor class inherits from Swytch's ReceiveActor base class, which is a base class provided by Akka.NET and Swytch for handling
+The `LoggingActor` class inherits from the `ReceiveActor` base class, which is a base class provided by Akka.NET to indicate that
-messages enabling it to handle incoming messages.
+this is actor that is meant to receive messages  and react to them.

 It uses dependency injection to receive an ILogger<LoggingActor>, which allows it to log messages.
 In the actor's constructor,
 the logger is injected, and the actor is set up to handle messages of type string.

 When a message of this type is received,
 the actor logs the message using the injected logger.
 This shows how actors in Swytch can use dependency injection for
 external services and perform specific actions, such as logging, upon receiving messages.

 **Register the actor**

+You will register the above actor like this
 ```csharp
 ActorPool.Register<LogActor>(instances: 2); // Register LogActor with a minimum of 2 instances